SlackBuffer/blockchain-web/Go/TGPL.md

         - redundant when variable type is the same as that of the initial value
         - necessary when they are not of the same type
     - Functions and other package-level entities may be declared **in any order**
+    - (`const`, `var`) declarations may appear at package level(so the names are visible throughout the package) or within a function(so the names are visible only within that function)
+- The value of a constant must be a number, string, or boolean
 ## Command-Line Arguments
 - Command-line arguments are available to a program in a variable named `Args` that is part of the `os` package
 - The first element of `os.Args`, `os.Args[0]` is the name of the command itself